egonw/swat4hcls-2023--custom-scholia/paper/paper.md

 ]):
 class_ = 'series'
 ```

+Similarly, there is a method that looks at superclasses (via `P279` in Wikidata).
+That maps Wikidata
-The intention of this task was to extract these mapping into a separate configurable mapping file.
+items via one of the superclasses to the Scholia aspect.
+The intention of this task was to extract
+these mapping into a separate configurable mapping file.

+One aspect that this needs to take into account is that more specific aspects are prefered over more
+general aspects.
+For example, a chemical can be opened `topic` aspect but preferably in the `chemical`
+aspect.

 # Discussion